heimrichhannot/contao-ajax/README.md

 In case of the `toggleSubpalette` example we trigger the action within `DC_Hybrid::__construct()` and provide a `new FormAjax($this)` as Response Context.

+CAUTION: Don't call "runActiveAction" in generate() of a Contao module since that's too late.
+It's always best to run it in __construct().

 ```
 DC_Hybrid.php